 2. Review your contracts ahead of time

-Renewing a contract should never be a snap-decision.
+Your contract renewal process should never be based on a snap-decision.
 Finding out that a contract is about to renew and having to make a quick decision can have significant, and often negative, consequences for your business.